blaze505050/AeroDecel/AeroDecel/paper.md

 interface to touchdown.

-AeroDecel addresses this gap by providing a single, pip-installable Python package that integrates 28 features across five tiers — physics, machine learning, systems engineering, visualisation, and software infrastructure — under a consistent API.
+AeroDecel addresses this gap by providing a single, pip-installable Python package that integrates 28 features across five tiers physics, machine learning, systems engineering, visualisation, and software infrastructure under a consistent API.
 The framework is designed for three primary
 audiences:

 1. **Academic researchers** who need a transparent, modifiable codebase for validating new EDL guidance, aerothermodynamic, or TPS models against heritage mission data (e.g., Mars 2020 Perseverance).
-2. **Aerospace engineering students** who require an accessible tool for coursework and thesis projects without navigating export-control barriers.
+2. **Aerospace engineering students** who require an accessible tool for coursework and thesis projects without navigating export control barriers.
 3. **Small-satellite and commercial teams** who need rapid EDL feasibility assessment without committing to heavyweight proprietary toolchains.

-The framework has been validated against reconstructed Perseverance EDL flight data, achieving $R^2 > 0.999$ on the velocity–altitude profile after automated drag-coefficient calibration.
-Its modular architecture — documented in `CONTRIBUTING.md` with clear extension patterns for adding planets, TPS materials, and ML modules — lowers the barrier to community contribution and reproducible EDL research.
+The framework has been validated against reconstructed Perseverance EDL flight data, achieving $R^2 > 0.999$ on the velocity altitude profile after automated drag-coefficient calibration.
+Its modular architecture documented in `CONTRIBUTING.md` with clear extension patterns for adding planets, TPS materials, and ML modules lowers the barrier to community contribution and reproducible EDL research.

 # Core Physics and Computational Models